IsinghGitHub/nlpwithindrajit/README.md

 ```
 class Point:
- # The methods are defined in the body one after the other.
+ ### The methods are defined in the body one after the other.
+ ### A common programming practice is start the class name with uppercase.

 ```